Rick-03/Anti-ragging-website/README.md

-# Anti-ragging-website
+# Anti-ragging-website for Interhacktive(College Hackathon)
-antiragging website using html,css,and js
+Antiragging website using HTML5,CSS3,and JavaScript.